Finite resource performance of small satellite-based quantum key distribution missions

 \subsection{Key length analysis}

-In the prior analysis~\cite{Bourgoin2013}, calculations were performed using secure key rate equations which were well-established at that time---for comparison, we reproduce those calculations, with minor corrections found since publication, error correction efficiency improved to 1.18 (originally 1.22), and security parameter $10^{-9}$.

-More significantly, here we determine the expected secure key lengths with the same quantum transmission and fidelity profiles (corresponding to the same conditions being modeled) using updated secure key length analysis~\cite{lim2021security} which has improved performance with smaller raw key block size.
+We calculate the secure key rate for the QEYSSat Mission using updated secure key length analysis~\cite{lim2021security}, which has improved performance with smaller raw key block size.
 Performance with smaller block size is important because it has implications on QKD feasibility under high-loss conditions and during low maximum elevation passes.
 This improved key length analysis enables higher key rates than prior analysis~\cite{Bourgoin2013}.

 In this analysis, we set the error correction efficiency to 1.18 and the security parameter to $10^{-10}$, which is consistent with the values taken for the CQT-Sat and the QUARC/ROKS missions.
 Table~\ref{tab:QEYSSat-OpticalLink} summarizes the parameters that describe the quantum source and the optical link.
 The assumed satellite orbit (Sun-synchronous noon/midnight at \SI{600}{\km} altitude) was simulated for one year's duration of nighttime passes over a notional ground station located \SI{20}{\km} outside of Ottawa, Canada.
 Optical link conditions for each pass were modeled at ten-second intervals.
-Background light was determined from the Defence Meteorological Satellite Program's Operational Linescan System measurements and combined with an assumed half-moon at \SI{45}{\degree} (contributing via Earth reflection using its mean albedo) along with Earth's thermal (blackbody) radiation, taking into account the geometry of the optical field of view which changes over the pass of the satellite, and 1-nm-bandwidth spectral filtering.
+The background light was determined from the Defence Meteorological Satellite Program's Operational Linescan System measurements~\cite{Elvidge1999, Cinzano2001, Bourgoin2013} and combined with an assumed half-moon at \SI{45}{\degree} (contributing via Earth reflection using its mean albedo) along with Earth's thermal (blackbody) radiation, taking into account the geometry of the optical field of view which changes over the pass of the satellite, and 1-nm-bandwidth spectral filtering.
 Detector dark counts of an additional \SI{20}{cps} were also included in the total noise detected.